 The downside to this feature is that charge times are quite short.

 This is why cordless vacuums are perfect for small spaces like your kitchen or Your car

-You can clean up smaller spaces and cover smaller areas within 30-45 minutes, which is the average run time for most cordless sticky vacuums.
+You can clean up smaller spaces and cover smaller areas within 30-45 minutes, which is the average run time for most cordless stick vacuums.

-A crevice tool offer convenience in terms of reaching into smaller areas while vacuuming.
+A crevice tool offers convenience in terms of reaching into smaller areas while vacuuming.